ysl4567/AlgorithmicTrading/README.txt

   -
  Money_Flow_Index_V3.py
   -

+ 6. Stochastic Oscillator

+ Stochastic_Oscillator_V1.py
+  -
+ Stochastic_Oscillator_V2.py
+  -
+ Stochastic_Oscillator_V3.py
+  -

- 6. Relative Strength Index (RSI)
+ 7. Relative Strength Index (RSI)

  Relative_Strength_Index_V1.py
-  - Work in progrgress
+  - Work in progress...

- 7. Stochastic Oscillator

- Stochastic_Oscillator_V1.py

 Currently working on:

+The way the current algorithm works to weed out non-profitable trades also weeds out profitable trades.
+Need to create a more efficient way to just weed out the non-profitable trades.
 Combining all technical analyses explored to produce a more accurate and optimal alternating buy-trade signal graph.
+Fix Relative Strength Index.

 Next step:
 Create a stock price predictor using neural networks and machine learning to understand what technical analysis is most effective in a given situation.